Soviet ruble: Fifth Soviet ruble, 1947–1961

 Following World War II, the Soviet government implemented a confiscatory redenomination of its currency (decreed on December 14, 1947) to reduce the amount of money in circulation.
 The main purpose of this change was to prevent peasants who had accumulated cash by selling food at wartime prices from using this to buy consumer goods as the postwar recovery took hold.
 Old rubles were revalued at one tenth of their face value.
 This mainly affected paper money in the hands of private individuals.
 Amounts of Rbls 3,000 or less in individual private bank accounts were not revalued, while salaries remained the same.
 This revaluation coincided with the end of wartime rationing and efforts to lower prices and curtail inflation, though the effects in some cases actually resulted in higher inflation.
 Unlike other reforms, this one did not affect coins.

 Banknotes

-In 1947, State Treasury notes were introduced in denominations of Rbls 1, Rbls 3, and Rbls 5, along with State Bank notes for denominations of Rbls 10, Rbls 25, Rbls 50, and Rbls 100.
+In 1947, State Treasury notes were introduced in denominations of 1, 3 and 5 rubles, along with State Bank notes for denominations of 10, 25, 50 and 100 rubles.
 The State Bank notes depicted Lenin while the Treasury notes depicted floral artistic designs.
-All denominations were colored and patterned in a similar fashion to late Czarist notes.
+All denominations were colored and patterned in a similar fashion to late Tsarist notes.

-In 1957, all these notes were reissued with the old date but modified design: because of the abolition of the Karelo-Finnish SSR, the number of ribbons on the state emblem was reduced from 16 to 15, and the nominal in Finnish was removed from the obverse.
+In 1957, all these notes were reissued with the old date but modified design: following the abolition of the Karelo-Finnish SSR, the number of ribbons on the state emblem was reduced from 16 to 15, and the nominal in Finnish was removed from the obverse.